 - Reputations: Characters can have more than one reputation and these can affect how NPCs recieve you.

 - Fate Points: A character has no Fate Points when they start out but earn them through the completion of quests in the game.
 These are like wild cards and can be used to alter events in the player's favor.
 For example, you might use a Fate Point to guarantee that the next attack you make will be a critical one.

 - Character Points: These are acquired at each new level and can be spent on Statistics, Skills, and Spells.

-Arcanum features an extensive skill system allowing you to develop your character in any number of ways.
-Mixing together fighting, technological, and even a little magic into a character's build is not unusual in this game.
+Arcanum features an extensive skill system allowing characters to develop in any number of ways.
+All sorts of combinations of combat skills, noncombat skills, technology, and magic are possible in character builds.

 Although you can invest points into a skill upon leveling up, the additional benefits don't become active unless you find a trainer who can allow you to assimilate what you've learned.
 Dumping a lot of points into Melee, for example, won't help when your character is still considered an Apprentice.
 Finding a trainer and investing just enough points into a skill are both important considerations to make.